stakita/payments/README.md

   - on a tx not under dispute
 - chargeback
   - on a tx that doesn't exist - noop
-  - on an acount already frozen
+  - on an account already frozen
 - disputes work
   - on deposits
   - on withdrawals